Elections & Voting Explained

-How are party systems analysed?
+How are political party systems analysed?

 Elections are dominated by political parties and so political scientists have tried to analyse how parties relate to each other in Party Systems.
-Party Systems can be analysed in terms of:-

-- The number of parties and their relative size.
+The number of parties and their relative size.
 Jean Blondel, the French political scientist, defined party systems around the world on the basis of the number of significant parties.
 This can, of course, change over time.
 There may also be a different party system at a sub-state level where a country has regional government.

 Britain for most of the 19th century was dominated by the Conservative and Liberal parties and, with the decline of the Liberals, a two party system, based on Labour and the Conservatives had developed by 1935.

 Many countries, particularly where there was a proportional representation voting system, had multi party systems as in the Netherlands, Finland and Israel.
 A couple of parties may be larger than the others but here are a number of parties that can get into government in a coalition.